 Have more questions about mortgage rates?
 Here are some of the most common questions we get on a regular basis.

 A mortgage is a promise to repay a loan on a property that you are purchasing.
 It’s a legally binding agreement with a financial institution to pay back the loan used to purchase the home over time.
 Mortgages term lengths can vary, and depending on the loan selected, could offer a shorter term length for buyers eager to pay off their mortgage earlier.
 At the end of the mortgage, the title to the home is transferred to you.

 How often do mortgage rates change?

 Mortgage rates change frequently, often several times throughout the day.
 Although the percentages that they fluctuate may only be fractional, each change impacts your theoretical monthly payment when you’re in the process of securing a mortgage.
-That’s why it’s important to work with a professional mortgage lender to lock in the best possible interest rate before it rises.
+That’s why it’s important to check the mortgage rate today and work with a professional mortgage lender to lock in the best possible interest rate before it rises.

 How do I calculate my monthly mortgage payment?

 Thankfully, this is easy to do.
 Greater Nevada Mortgage offers a handy mortgage calculator to help estimate what your mortgage payments will be.